Renting in Switzerland – All you need to know| Updated: |

 The only thing you need to do is to keep paying your bills.
 And make sure to keep your apartment in order if you do not want to pay fees for defects when you give it back.

 In Switzerland, rent prices are indexed on a reference interest rate.
 If the reference rate goes up, so does your rent.
 And if the rate goes down, your rent should decrease too!
 The rate is updated every three months.

 However, there is something awful about this system.
 Rent decreases are not automatic.
 You need to ask for them.
-Since many people do not know about it or do not do it, people are paying way too much.
+Since many people do not know about it or do not want to do it, they pay way too much.
 This system is stupid.
 But we have to live with that.

-So, if the reference rate goes down, you need to ask for a reduction of your rent.
-You are entitled to it!
-There is no reason not to do it.
+So, if the reference rate goes down, you should ask for a reduction in your rent.
+You are entitled to it, and there is no reason not to do it.
 And even if the rate did not go down recently, you can still ask for a reduction if your rent was set with a higher reference rate.

 The ASLOCA has a great calculator for this case.
-This calculator will let you know how much reduction you can ask.
-And it will also directly generate an example letter that you have to sign and send to your landlord or building manager.
+This calculator will let you know how much reduction you can ask for.
+And it will also directly generate an example letter you must sign and send to your landlord or building manager.

 Know your rights

 Even though I am not a fan of the Swiss laws for tenants, there are still a few good things.
 Tenants have rights.
 And it is helpful to know them if you want to be protected.

 One good thing is that tenants are protected against abusive rent increases.
 A landlord cannot increase rent without reason, and the owner has to give you the reason when he wants to increase the rent.